DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 * Turn-by-turn directions, map view as well as list view
 * User-generated location with map points
 * List of all points of interest along route to gate destination
+* Deploy as a web app as well as on Ionic

 ##Github Link:
 [AirNav](https://github.com/DigitalCrafts-September-2016-Cohort/the_a_team2.git)